joone/fosscomics/content/posts/8. The Origins of Unix and the C Language/index.md

 date: "2023-09-04"
 image: feature.png
 description: In the 1960s, while ITS was developed at MIT, AT&T Bell Labs fostered a similar hacker spirit, creating Unix and the C language.
 Ken Thompson and Dennis Ritchie, transitioning from the Multics project, aimed for simplicity and efficiency, developing Unix on PDP-7 and later porting it to PDP-11.
 The creation of the C language, evolving from B, allowed Unix to be rewritten in a high-level language, setting a foundational standard for modern computing and operating system development...
-tags: UNIX, C Language, Ken Thompson,  Dennis Ritchie, B language, Bell Labs., Multics, PDP-11, 1970s
+tags: UNIX, C Language, Ken Thompson, Dennis Ritchie, B Language, Bell Labs., Multics, PDP-11, 1970s
 ---

 In the 1960's, [the Incompatible Timesharing System (ITS)](https://en.wikipedia.org/wiki/Incompatible_Timesharing_System) was being heavily developed at MIT.
 Meanwhile, at another location on the east coast of the United States, there was another lab with the same hacker spirit: AT\&T Bell Laboratories.